Private Information Retrieval from MDS Coded Data in Distributed Storage Systems: Model

+Each stripe of each file is encoded separately using the same systematic MDS code with a $k\times n$ generator matrix $\Lambda = [\lambda_{ij}]$ with elements in $GF(q)$.
+Since the code is systematic, the square submatrix of $\Lambda$ formed of the first $k$ columns is the identity matrix.
+The encoded data, $\mathscr{X}\Lambda$, is stored on the DSS as shown in Table~\ref{general}.
+We assume that the user knows this layout table, \emph{i.e.}, he/she knows the coding coefficients for each node.
+We denote by ${\bf{w}}_l\in GF(q^w)^{m\alpha}, l=1,\cdots, n$ the column vector representing all the data on node $l$.

 {\em PIR:} Suppose the user wants file $X^f$, where $f$ is chosen uniformly at random from the set $[m]=\{1,\dots,m\}$.
-To retrieve file $X^f$, the user sends requests to the nodes, among which there are $b$ collaborating spy nodes.
-The goal is to devise a PIR scheme that allows the user to decode $X^f$, while revealing no information, in an information theoretic sense, about $f$ to the spy nodes.
-The user does not know the identity of the spy nodes.
-Otherwise, it can avoid contacting them.
-The spy nodes can collaborate together and analyze the different requests they receive from the user in order to identify the requested file.
-However, as explained in the introduction, the spy nodes do not have access to the requests coming to the regular nodes in the system.
+To retrieve file $X^f$, the user sends requests to the nodes, among which there are $b$ colluding nodes.
+The user does not know which nodes are colluding, else, he/she would avoid them.
+The goal is to devise a PIR scheme that allows the user to decode $X^f$, while revealing no information, in an information theoretic sense, about $f$ to the nodes.
+The colluding nodes can analyze the different requests they receive from the user in order to identify the requested file.
+However, as explained in the introduction, a node has access to the requests coming to at most $b-1$ other nodes in the system.
 Under this setting, we are interested in linear PIR schemes.

-\begin{definition} A PIR scheme is linear over $GF(q)$, and of dimension $d$, if it consists of the following two stages.
+\begin{definition} A PIR scheme is linear over $GF(q)$, and of dimension $\rho$, if it consists of the following two stages.

 {\em 1.
-Request stage}: Based on which file the user wants, it sends requests to a subset of nodes in the DSS.
-The request to node~$i$ takes the form of a $d \times m\alpha$ query matrix $Q_i$ over $GF(q)$.
+Request stage}: Based on which file the user wants, he/she sends requests to a subset of nodes in the DSS.
+The request to node~$l$ takes the form of a $\rho \times m\alpha$ query matrix $Q_l$ over $GF(q)$.

 {\em 2.
-Download stage}: Node $i$ responds by sending the projection of its data onto $Q_i$, i.e.,
+Download stage}: Node $l$ responds by sending the projection of its data onto $Q_l$, \emph{i.e.},

 \end{definition}